 is exceptional, especially around the sheltered bays and islets of the nearby Copeland Islands Provincial Marine Park (aka Raggeds) just north of Lund.
 Or paddle through to world renowned Desolation Sound Marine Park.

-There are two kayak rental locations in Lund.
 Kayaks may be launched at the boat ramps either at Lund Harbour or Okeover Inlet for a small fee.

 Overnight on one of the designated tent platforms in the Copeland Islands or in Desolation Sound Marine Park for a small fee.